People To God

 The most segregated time of the week in our nation is Sunday morning during church services.
 American churches rarely are integrated and weaken the gospel because of this practice.
 Christians pray in the model prayer that the Lord taught: “Your kingdom come, your will be done on earth as it is in heaven.”
 Mt 6:9 Churches should reflect heaven on earth, and heaven will be the most integrated place in the world.
 People of every nation and every tongue will worship Christ together.
 This is the picture of the church Christ presents to his people.

 The question is: Can a gospel that reconciles people to God without reconciling people to people be the true gospel of Jesus Christ?
 A person’s love for Christ should break down every racial, ethnic and economic barrier.
 As Christians come together to solve the problems of their community, the great challenge is to partner and witness together across these barriers in order to demonstrate our oneness in Christ.
-Christian Community Development recognizes that the task of loving the poor is shared by the entire body of Christ, black, white, brown, and yellow; rich and poor; urban and suburban; educated and uneducated.
+Christian Community Development recognizes that the task of loving the poor is shared by the entire body of Christ: rich and poor; urban and suburban; educated and uneducated.
 While the Bible transcends culture and race, the church is still having a hard time with living out the reality of our unity in Christ.
 Christian Community Development is intentional about reconciliation and works hard to bring people of all races and cultures into the one worshipping body of Christ.

 This comes not so much through a program but through a commitment to living together in the same neighborhood.
-This is why relocation is so important and how each of the other principals builds upon it.
+This is why relocation is so important and how each of the other principles builds upon it.

-This is where what Dr. John Perkins calls the felt-need concept can be so helpful for individuals seeking to establish authentic cross-cultural relationships in under resourced neighborhoods.
-In order to build trust with people who may be suspicious about our motives for being in the ‘hood’ because of negative past experiences, stereotypes, or ignorance, we must begin by getting to know people right where they are at.
+This is where what Dr. John Perkins calls the felt-need concept can be so helpful for individuals seeking to establish authentic cross-cultural relationships in under-resourced neighborhoods.
+In order to build trust with people who may be suspicious about our motives for being in the ‘hood’ because of negative past experiences, stereotypes, or ignorance, we must begin by getting to know people right where they are.
 As we listen to their stories and get to know their hopes and concerns for the present and future, we also begin to identify one another’s deepest felt-needs; those hurts and longings that allows us opportunities to connect with people on a deeper level, which is always necessary for true reconciliation to take place.

 The power of authentic reconciliation between us and God, and between people of every culture and race is an essential component of effective ministry in our hurting world.